-- Residents must be given notice before their room or roommate is changed, and residents can refuse the transfer if the purpose is to move them from a Medicare bed to a Medicaid bed or vice versa.
+- Residents must be given notice before their room or roommate is changed.
+Residents can refuse the transfer under certain circumstances.
+They can refuse if the purpose is to move them from a Medicare bed to a Medicaid bed or vice versa.

-- Residents have the right to stay in the nursing home and can only be removed if it is necessary for the resident's welfare, the resident no longer needs the facility's services, it is necessary to prevent harm to the health or safety of others in the facility, the resident fails to pay after reasonable notice, or the facility ceases to operate.
+- Residents have the right to stay in the nursing home.
+They can only be removed if necessary for the resident's welfare.
+Other exceptions include preventing nursing home injuries and harm to others in the facility.
+Removal is also appropriate if the resident fails to pay after reasonable notice or the facility ceases to operate.

-- Nursing home residents and their representatives have the right to thirty days' notice of a proposed transfer or discharge, and they have the right to appeal.
+- Nursing home residents and their representatives have the right to thirty days' notice of a proposed transfer or discharge.
+They have the right to appeal.

-- Before transferring residents for hospitalization or therapy, the nursing home must inform them of the length of time that their beds will be held open for their return, called the "bedhold period."
+- Before transferring residents for hospitalization or therapy, the nursing home must make disclosures.
+They must inform them of the length of time that their beds will be held open for their return.
+This is called the "bedhold period."

-- Nursing home residents returning from a hospital or therapeutic leave after expiration of the bedhold period have the right to be readmitted as soon as the first semi-private bed becomes available.
+- Nursing home residents returning from a hospital or therapeutic leave after expiration of the bedhold period have the right to be readmitted.
+However, they must wait for the first semi-private bed to become available.

-- Residents must be informed of their rights upon admission, and must be given their rights in writing if so requested.
+- Residents must be informed of their rights upon admission.
+They must be given their rights in writing if requested.